fwinkelbauer/fwinkelbauer.github.io/content/notes/conference-talks.md

   all constancy as maintained through change
 - You will not increase the speed of your car if you think that your brakes are unreliable
-- Tests are as brakes when developing software
+- Tests act like brakes when developing software
 - Are you confident enough to delete "dead" code?